Bhoomikabhat/Ethical-Fashion-Site/README.md

 It asks for required details and once it is done, It leads you to our website.
 To view only the website , "localhost/form/index.html".

-For figma model ,
-On clicking the submit button, website is viewed .